Jordin221/Jordin221/README.md

 #-🎮 I love playing games and watching anime

+#- I am a intern at ucsc santa cruz

-#-🌱i'm learning about open source this summer.
+#-🌱i'm learning about open source this summer

+#- I like going on adventures like hiking,zipling, swiming